-If you ever wondered what Zimbabwean One Hundred Trillion Dollars look like, you have come to the right place.
-Zimbabwe experienced a period of hyperinflation spanning a few decades that culminated in 2008 with the introduction of the 100,000,000,000,000 banknote!
+If you've wondered what a Zimbabwe One Hundred Trillion Dollar Banknote looks like, you have come to the right place.
+Zimbabwe experienced a period of hyperinflation spanning a few decades that culminated in 2008 with the introduction of the 100,000,000,000,000 banknote.
 Currency in Zimbabwe was so devalued that you needed a big stack of high denomination bills to buy a loaf of bread!
-Only a few million copies of the banknote were ever produced up until 2009.
 Only a few million copies of the banknote were ever produced up until 2009.

-A little history lesson behind the banknote, The Zimbabwean Dollar was established to replace Rhodesian Dollar and to signify the nation’s independence from the UK in 1980.
-It was redenominated 3 times until its eventual collapse in 2009 due to hyperinflation caused by unregulated printing of money, the Land reform program, and government involvement in the Second Congo War.
-Today, Zimbabwe has a multi-currency economic system set in place where money from around the world has become legal tender.
+A little history lesson behind the banknote: The Zimbabwe Dollar was established to replace the Rhodesian Dollar and to signify the nation’s independence from the UK in 1980.
+It was redenominated 3 times until its eventual collapse in 2009 due to hyperinflation caused by the unregulated printing of money, the Land reform program, and involvement in the Second Congo War.
+Today, Zimbabwe has a multi-currency economic system set in a place where money from around the world has become legal tender.

 The reverse of the banknote features Victoria falls and a cape buffalo.
 Victoria Falls, or known by the locals as the Smoke that Thunders, was named in honor of Queen Victoria by David Livingstone in the mid-1800’s.

-The cape buffalo is an African bovine that can reach a length of 10 feet, height of 5 feet and weigh almost a ton!
+The cape buffalo is an African bovine that can reach a length of 10 feet, a height of 5 feet, and weigh almost a ton!
 The cape buffalo is infamous for attacking hunters and reports claim that they kill or injure more hunters than any other animal in Africa.

-The Zimbabwean Reserve Bank printed different variants of the 100 trillion note, each with the same obverse Chiremba balancing rocks.
+The Zimbabwean Reserve Bank printed different variants of the 100 Trillion note, each with the same Chiremba balancing rocks on the obverse.

-Rare uncirculated variants of Zimbabwean banknotes still exist.
+Rare, uncirculated variants of Zimbabwe banknotes still exist.
 One of these is the radar note whose serial numbers can be read either from the left or right side.
 Others include the AA series and the ZA Replacement notes.